stryker-mutator/stryker-net/docs/technical-reference/Testing Framework.md

 ## xUnit

 ### Theories
-xUnit's theory is a pattern where some test is executed multiple time with varying input data (like NUnit's TestCase).
+xUnit's theory is a pattern where some test is executed multiple times with varying input data (like NUnit's TestCase).
 These test mesthods accept one or more parameters and bear one of this attributes: `InlineData`, `MemberData` or `ClassData`.
 There are differences
 between compile time theories (data is fixed at build time) and run time theories (data is discovered at run time).